PtitDoudoux/project_weather/README.md

 ## Who are we ?

 Whe are 3 students of the 3IW1 at ESGI for the year 2016 - 2017

+A install script is needed because it's impossible to install PyQt5 through setuptools ...